Glossary

 family

-Identifier of security domains or entities operating one or more mixes in
+Identifier of security domains or entities operating one or more mix nodes in

 the network.
 This is used to inform the path selection algorithm.